kevando/kevando.github.io/index.md

 ---
 layout: empty
-title: Life is thrilling in every direction, but you cant have it all
+title: Life is thrilling in every direction but you cant have it all
 ---

 <div class='goat home'>